Executive Master of Health Services Administration (MHSA)

 No, the GRE/GMAT is not required for the Executive Master of Health Services Administration program.

 Xavier’s 100% online Executive MHSA degree consists of 42 credit hours, which can be completed in as little as two years, with flexible scheduling options available.
+The knowledge gained from the MHSA program provides students and graduates with the skills necessary to manage, direct, and lead medical and health care organizations such as health systems, hospitals, physician practices, or have leadership roles in insurance, consulting, public health organizations, pharmacies, public agencies, among others.

 The online master’s degree in health services administration concludes with a capstone project that aligns with the organization in which a student is working.
 The project is supervised by a full-time faculty member along with a mentor at their place of employment.
 Projects must be approved by the faculty advisor and mentor.
-Students are responsible for securing their project mentor.
+Students are responsible for securing their project mentors.

 This course discusses behavioral theory and its underlying principles as applied to the development of managerial and team work skills for health services administrators.